Naman-ntc/FastCode/README.md

 ## Roadmap

 - [x] Improve inference scripts further to use GPUs more efficiently
-- [ ] Add lora and quantization finetuning support
+- [x] Add lora finetuning support
-- [ ] Add more training benchmarking details
+- [x] Add finetuning performance benchmarks for attention and lora
-- [ ] Support FlashAttention for BigCode models
+- [x] Support FlashAttention for BigCode models
+- [] Add finetuning performance benchmarks for larger models
+- [] Add quantized model training support
+- [] Add quantized model inference support

 ## Citation
 If you find this repository useful, please cite this as